elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-the-characteristics-of-precipitation-reactions.md

 url: /learn/chemistry/questions/what-are-the-characteristics-of-precipitation-reactions
 score: -1.0
 related_article1:
-    id: 161966
+    id: 162017
-    title: How do you balance a chemical equation for the reaction between hydrogen and oxygen?
+    title: >-
+        What is a precipitation reaction and how can it be identified?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-you-balance-a-chemical-equation-for-the-reaction-between-hydrogen-and-oxygen
+    url: /learn/chemistry/questions/what-is-a-precipitation-reaction-and-how-can-it-be-identified
 related_article2:
-    id: 161763
+    id: 162061
-    title: What are the observable indicators of a chemical change during a precipitation reaction?
+    title: >-
+        How does the reactivity of oxygen influence its chemical properties?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-observable-indicators-of-a-chemical-change-during-a-precipitation-reaction
+    url: /learn/chemistry/questions/how-does-the-reactivity-of-oxygen-influence-its-chemical-properties
 related_article3:
-    id: 161750
+    id: 161994
+    title: >-
-    title: What is the role of oxygen in combustion reactions?
+        How does the reactivity of oxygen influence its chemical properties?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-role-of-oxygen-in-combustion-reactions
+    url: /learn/chemistry/questions/how-does-the-reactivity-of-oxygen-influence-its-chemical-properties
 related_article4:
-    id: 161949
+    id: 162052
-    title: Describe the chemical change that occurs when hydrogen and oxygen form water.
+    title: >-
+        What happens during the evaporation process in terms of state transition?
     subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-chemical-change-that-occurs-when-hydrogen-and-oxygen-form-water
+    url: /learn/chemistry/questions/what-happens-during-the-evaporation-process-in-terms-of-state-transition
 related_article5:
-    id: 161980
+    id: 162049
-    title: What are the characteristics of gases that distinguish them from liquids and solids?
+    title: >-
+        Explain the process of a liquid changing to a solid and provide an example.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-gases-that-distinguish-them-from-liquids-and-solids
+    url: /learn/chemistry/questions/explain-the-process-of-a-liquid-changing-to-a-solid-and-provide-an-example
 ---

 &nbsp;